Property investing and stock market investing are more similar than most people realise.

 By buying at a discount to surveyed value and avoiding excessive leverage, perhaps putting down a 25% deposit, it’s much more likely that an investment property will remain cash flow positive throughout its lifetime.

-Sometimes the dividend may be cut, but the remaining dividend which is paid out is still as positive outflow of cash into your pocket.
+Sometimes the dividend may be cut, but the remaining dividend that is paid out is still a positive outflow of cash into your pocket.
 Even if the dividend is suspended the cash flow is zero rather than negative.
 And if you’ve invested in the right sort of company then it’s unlikely that the dividend will be gone forever.

 Investment principle #4 – Always invest for the medium to long-term

-If there is one difference between property investing and stock market investing which has the biggest impact on investor returns, it’s this one.
+If there is one difference between property investing and stock market investing that has the biggest impact on investor returns, it’s this one.